venysssssssssss/AwsOverview/README.md

 - Vertical Scalability means increasing the size of the instance.
 - For example, your application runs on a t2.micro.
 - Scaling that application vertically means running it on a t2.large.
-- Vertical scalability is very common for non distributed systems, such as a database.
+- Vertical scalability is very common for **NON** distributed systems, such as a database.
+- RDS, ElastiCache are services that can scale vertically.
 - There's usually a limit to how much you can vertically scale (hardware limit).

 #### 6.1.2.
 Horizontal Scalability

 - Horizontal Scalability means increasing the number of instances / systems for your application.
-- Horizontal scaling implies distributed systems. - This is very common for web applications / modern applications.
+- Horizontal scaling implies distributed systems.
+- This is very common for web applications / modern applications.
 - It's easy to horizontally scale thanks the cloud offerings such as Amazon EC2.

 ### 6.2.
 High Availability

 - High Availability usually goes hand in hand with horizontal scaling.
-- High availability means running your application / system in at least 2 Availability Zones.
+- High availability means running your application / system in at least 2 data centers (Availability Zones).
 - The goal of high availability is to survive a data center loss (disaster).
+- The high availability can be passive (for RDS Multi AZ for example).
+- The high availability can be active (for horizontal scaling).

 ### 6.3.
 High Availability & Scalability For EC2